mbabynames search ✿

 Ulysses Alexander

-Put "noble and strong" next to "defender of the people" and you get a name that feels considered.
+Put "wrathful" next to "defender of the people" and you get a name that feels considered.
 Ulysses Alexander works on paper and out loud.
 Ulysses is 3 syllables.
 Alexander at 4 adds length and rhythm.

 Ulysses James